Reported by Jenny Barnett Rohrs

 These are similar to Tulip Dimensional Fashion paints which you may have seen in stores.
 These paper and fabric “puffy” paints dry and remain 3-dimensional, and are washable, too.

-One of the bonuses of Viva-Decor’s brand is that they have just the right viscosity- thick enough to hold a nice, domed, 1/2 pearl shape, but not so thick that you get those annoying peaks and spikes.
+One of the bonuses of Viva-Decor’s Pearl Pens is that they have just the right viscosity- thick enough to hold a nice, domed, 1/2 pearl shape, but not so thick that you get those annoying peaks and spikes.

 The first thing I tried was making a series of graduated half-rounds: